westonkd/mount_point/README.md

 MountPoint facilitates transferring data from a Rails controller to a JavaScript component by creating an intermediate DOM node that stores data in a `data-props` attribute.

 MountPoint creates uniform DOM nodes to mount JavaScript components, but it _does not_ mount the components.
-To mount components to MountPoint nodes use [mount-point Node package]() (Coming soon).
+To mount components to MountPoint nodes use [rails-mount-point Node package](https://www.npmjs.com/package/rails-mount-point).

 ## Usage